dssg/hitchhikers-guide/sources/dssg-manual/summer-overview/README.md

 violations; or (3) locations with the most impactful violations.

-We believe it is important for you to thoroughly understand the problem and the process that gives rise to the data before getting too entrenched in the data itself.
-A deep understanding of your partner and the problems they face is crucial to knowing what your variables really mean.
+We believe it is important for you to thoroughly understand the problem, how the project partner is currently takcling it, the challenges associated with it, as well as the people and the processes that generate the data we are getting before we get deeper.
+A better understanding of your partner and the problems they face is crucial to knowing what the rows and columns in your data  really mean.
 Defining your outcome and evaluation metrics will depend heavily upon this understanding.
 While we know you are eager to dig into the data, you will find that at least as much of your time is